-- Place an oil pan under the transmission pan, directly below the fluid drain hole.
+- Place an oil pan under the transmission, directly below the fluid drain hole.

-- Insert a socket wrench (PN: 725 589 00 09 00) inside the oil drain plug hole and rotate the center to allow more fluid to drain out.
-This should be position 4; you will be able to drain most of the oil in the oil pan.
+- Insert a socket wrench (PN: 725 589 00 09 00) inside the oil drain plug hole and rotate the center to allow more fluid to drain.
+This should be position 4; you can drain most of the oil in the oil pan.
 Allow the transmission fluid to drain.

-- Use a 3/8" or 1/2" socket extension to push the drainpipe up.
+- Use a 3/8″ or 1/2″ socket extension to push the drain pipe up.
 This will knock out the drain pipe and allow the rest of the fluid to drain.
-It is possible to also drain the fluid from the torque converter.
-Remove the plastic cap located directly below the torque converter, then remove the bolt on the torque converter to drain it.
+It is also possible to drain the fluid from the torque converter.
+Remove the plastic cap directly below the torque converter, then remove the bolt on it to drain it.

 - Measure all the volume of the fluid that was drained from the vehicle.

 - Remove all ten transmission oil pan bolts.
 Oil may still be in the oil pan; therefore, be cautious when you take it off.